DataVizForAll/datavizforall.github.io/_pages/syllabus.md

   - Chart design principles and rules
   - Create bar/column, histogram, line, area charts
   - Create annotated, range, scatter charts
-- Prepare for Chart Your Data quiz, to be taken during any **3-hour period** before Mon 3 Oct 9pm on [Moodle](https://moodle.trincoll.edu). **Budget your time** since this is the second quiz due this day (to avoid scheduling one during Trinity Days).
-This quiz contains 5 show-your-work questions and may require more time than you have spent on prior quizzes.
+- Prepare for Chart Your Data quiz, to be taken during any **3-hour period** before Mon 3 Oct 9pm on [Moodle](https://moodle.trincoll.edu). **Plan ahead and budget your time** because this quiz contains 5 show-your-work questions and may require more time than you have spent on prior quizzes.

 ### Mon 3 Oct
 - Alternative Assignment #2: Monday 3 October 12-1pm on Zoom (request link from instructor ahead of time).
 GHIAA Education Team Training with CT school finance expert Erika Haynes.
 Students, you are welcome to join GHIAA Leaders as we gain foundational knowledge about the CT Educational System and how it is funded.
 In order to create a just and fair educational system for every student, you first need to understand the current system and how it functions.